barryosull/barryosull.com/contents/articles/2018-06-10-styles-of-collaboration.md

 The same is true with competing at the wrong time.
 If you're trying to reach consensus and instead of agreeing you're competing, then you'll get nowhere, you'll just end up frustrated and tired.

-Finally you could have team members using different styles at the same time, so it always feels like you're never on the same page and thar your discussions have no momentum, they're always stopping and starting jarringly.
+Finally you could have team members using different styles at the same time, so it always feels like you're never on the same page and that your discussions have no momentum, they're always stopping and starting jarringly.

 A quick guide to spotting the above:
 - Are you always agreeing with each other but your solutions fall apart as soon as you implement them?
 Then you're not competing enough.